45uee/ComfyUI-Color_Transfer/README.md

 # ComfyUI-Color_Transfer

-Postprocessing nodes for color palette changing and transfer of generated image
+Postprocessing nodes that implement color palette transfer in images.
+It replaces the dominant colors in an image with a target color palette.

 ## Installation

 Clone repo to your custom_nodes folder